gremau/EarthSciNotebook/wiki/wiki_transition2markdown.md

-Welcome to the gremau.github.io wiki!
+# Migrating from Dokuwiki to markdown pages

-I am in the process of migrating my old wiki to here.
+I am in the process of migrating my old wiki from a Dokuwiki installation to a collection of markdown pages that I can maintain with git and some web tools (GitHub, ReadtheDocs, etc).

 Steps for this are: